richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### In-Memory Optimization
-…uses special table types and compiled procedures to remove traditional engine bottlenecks in high-performance OLTP systems
+...uses special table types and compiled procedures to remove traditional engine bottlenecks in high-performance OLTP systems

 - **Memory-Optimized Tables**: store rows in memory rather than disk; eliminate locking, latching, and logging overhead
 - **Natively Compiled Procedures**: execute with minimal CPU cycles and no interpretation; ideal for highly repeatable, high-volume logic